 Many Joliet workers accept compensation for injuries that are caused over a long period like back problems.
 You can also be compensated for illnesses and diseases that are the gradual result of work conditions, such as heart conditions, lung disease, and stress-related digestive problems.

-If you need assistance getting your Cook County workers’ comp claim started, contact Agruss Law Firm.
+If you need assistance getting your Cook County workers’ comp claim started, contact Mike Agruss Law.
 We represent injured workers and help them recover compensation for work-related medical expenses, permanent disability, wrongful death, and other areas affecting those injured on the job.

 Joliet Workers Comp Benefits